Physician · Survivor · Advocate

 Estrogen decline during menopause accelerates collagen loss, increases dryness, and triggers hormonal melasma — more pronounced in women of color due to higher melanocyte activity across all ethnicities.
 At LuMira MD, menopausal skin of color — Black, Brown, Asian, Latina, Middle Eastern — is our clinical expertise, not a footnote.

 Medical Disclaimer: Content on LuMira MD is for educational purposes only.
 It does not constitute medical advice and does not establish a physician-patient relationship.
 Always consult your physician, dermatologist, or oncologist before beginning any new skincare or treatment regimen.
 Cancer patients must consult their oncology team before introducing new products during or after treatment.
-Some links may be affiliate links.
-See our Affiliate Disclosure and Medical Disclaimer.
-“As an Amazon Associate I earn from qualifying purchases.”
+See our Medical Disclaimer.